yinlinchen/wadl/readme.md

 This project serves as a client library for manage files in Fedora 4 with cloud storage providers (e.g. Amazon S3, and etc)

 * Operations:
- * Move a binary file into cloud storage
+ * Move a binary file into clouds storage
  * Restore a binary object from cloud storage

 ## Concept